FlaviuF/DigiSparkNetcatBackDoor/README.md

 #What is this script doing?

-Downloads Netcat into the download folder of the logged user;
+-Downloads Netcat into the download folder of the logged user;

-Unzip the Netcat program to "C:\";
+-Unzip the Netcat program to "C:/";

-Disable Firewall;
+-Disable Firewall;

-And then run an instance of Netcat with parameters: "nc -e cmd.exe -lvp 4444";
+-And then run an instance of Netcat with parameters: "nc -e cmd.exe -lvp 4444";

-Now you're free to connect to tve victim Windows machine via port 4444(or whatever port u choose)
+-Now you're free to connect to tve victim Windows machine via port 4444(or whatever port u choose)

 #The execution time for this attack is somewere in between 20 to 40 seconds(so pretty much a lot of time).